 Limitations of Mass Email in Gmail

 It’s important to not that there are limitations with sending mass email in Gmail.
+Despite the limitations, Gmail can be a good way to send mass emails to small numbers of recipients, quickly and for free.
 These include:

 1. You can only send 500 emails per day – as soon as you hit 500 emails, you’re going to have to wait 24 hours before sending more.

 2. Issues with deliverability: your account can be temporarily disabled if you don’t follow the sender guidelines.
 You also need to make sure you’re using a legitimate email address, with a domain name.